How Much Does It Cost to Build a House in Colorado in 2026?

 How much does it cost to build a house in Colorado in 2026?

-The average cost to build a house in Colorado in 2026 is about $450,000 for a standard 2,100 sq ft home, or roughly $214 per square foot for a standard finish — before land.
+The average cost to build a house in Colorado in 2026 is approximately $450,000 for a standard 2,100 sq ft home at $214 per square foot for a standard finish — before land.
 Denver metro runs $225–$270/sq ft.
 Boulder is one of the most expensive non-resort markets in the state at $300–$380/sq ft.
 Mountain resort towns like Aspen and Vail regularly exceed $500–$800/sq ft.
-Colorado Springs and Pueblo are the most affordable major markets at $160–$185/sq ft.
+Colorado Springs and Pueblo are the most affordable at $160–$185/sq ft.

 Why is Colorado so expensive to build in?